mattcroat/joy-of-code/posts/sveltekit-loading-data/sveltekit-loading-data.md

 ---
 title: SvelteKit API Endpoints And Loading Data For Pages
 description: Learn about API endpoints and loading data for your pages with SvelteKit.
 slug: sveltekit-loading-data
-published: 2023-1-10
+published: '2023-1-10'
 category: sveltekit
 ---

-# SvelteKit API Endpoints And Loading Data For Pages

 {% youtube id="rsmLu5nmh4g" title="SvelteKit API Endpoints And Loading Data For Pages" %}